Should You Get the COVID Vaccine If You Have Psoriasis?

 HC: Will the vaccine side effects be more severe because of my condition?

 Dr. Zaba: It is currently not known if the vaccine side effects will differ in those with autoimmune conditions.
-Immunocompromised individuals or those requiring immunosuppressive therapy were excluded from phase III SARS Cov-2 RNA vaccine trials.
+Immunocompromised individuals or those requiring immunosuppressive therapy were excluded from phase III SARS Cov-2 vaccine trials.
 Therefore, safety and efficacy in this population is unknown.

 HC: What are scientists doing to get that data on vaccine safety for people with our condition, and when will we have access to that information?